0xdps/sheet-alchemy/tutorials/04_advanced_usage.md

 ## Next Steps

-You've now learned advanced G-ODM patterns!
+You've now learned advanced SheetAlchemy patterns!
 Here's what to explore next:

 1. **Build a complete application**: Try the examples in the `examples/` directory
-2. **Contribute to G-ODM**: Check out the [Contributing Guide](../CONTRIBUTING.md)
+2. **Contribute to SheetAlchemy**: Check out the [Contributing Guide](../CONTRIBUTING.md)
 3. **Performance tuning**: Optimize your specific use cases
-4. **Integration patterns**: Adapt G-ODM to your application architecture
+4. **Integration patterns**: Adapt SheetAlchemy to your application architecture
 5. **Community**: Share your experiences and learn from others

 ## Advanced Tips Summary